 - Master of Engineering, MEng (Hons)

 Taking a placement year

 Benefit from an integrated placement if you’re studying a programme within healthcare, education or social work.
 Or opt for a placement year or a shortened placement with most degrees – business, computing, engineering, media, sport science, web and multimedia.

-We have one of the largest portfolios of accredited open learning programmes, serving the engineering and process industries, worldwide.
-We have been creating high-quality, stand-alone, open learning materials for 25 years.
+We have a large portfolio of accredited open learning programmes, serving the engineering and process industries worldwide.
+We have created high-quality, stand-alone, open learning materials for 25 years.
 So, if you work on an oil rig in the Caribbean or in pipeline construction in a desert, you can still study effectively at your own pace.